 - I-20 or DS-2019

-- Proof of employment authorization.
-SSA will issue a SSN only to F-1 and J-1 students who are authorized to be employed in the United States.
+- Proof of employment authorization (SSN is issued only to F-1 and J-1 students who are authorized to be employed in the United States).

 F-1 or J-1 students who apply for an SSN on the basis of on-campus employment must present two documents as proof of employment authorization: